Facebook Tips & Strategies

 Design an Ad That Stops the Scroll

 Your audience is scrolling through an endless feed of content from friends, family, and other brands.
 Your ad needs to capture their attention in less than three seconds.
 Generic stock photos and boring copy won't cut it.
+To effectively create a Facebook ad that stands out, focus on visual appeal and clear messaging.

 The Creative: Your Visual Hook